yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-split-a-file-into-many-files-by-using-groups-linq.md

 ---
-title: 'Nasıl yapılır: grupları (LINQ) kullanarak bir dosyayı birçok dosyaya bölme (Visual Basic)' ms.date: 07/20/2015 ms.assetid: 5e8b2a2b-0b1d-4933-8a2b-03e91dfaf77f ms.openlocfilehash: d438da7eb50e13c23a9c1b77a74f19fba8d95e04
+title: 'Nasıl Yapılır: Gruplar Kullanarak Bir Dosyayı Birden Çok Dosyaya Bölme (LINQ)' ms.date: 07/20/2015 ms.assetid: 5e8b2a2b-0b1d-4933-8a2b-03e91dfaf77f ms.openlocfilehash: bd210f5119540bd35c18a07a21fc836339222bd0
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524063"
+ms.locfileid: "74341363"
 ---
-# <a name="how-to-split-a-file-into-many-files-by-using-groups-linq-visual-basic"></a><span data-ttu-id="7fded-102">Nasıl yapılır: grupları (LINQ) kullanarak bir dosyayı birçok dosyaya bölme (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="7fded-102">How to: Split a File Into Many Files by Using Groups (LINQ) (Visual Basic)</span></span>
+# <a name="how-to-split-a-file-into-many-files-by-using-groups-linq-visual-basic"></a><span data-ttu-id="227bc-102">How to: Split a File Into Many Files by Using Groups (LINQ) (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="227bc-102">How to: Split a File Into Many Files by Using Groups (LINQ) (Visual Basic)</span></span>

-<span data-ttu-id="7fded-103">Bu örnek, iki dosyanın içeriğini birleştirmenin bir yolunu gösterir ve ardından verileri yeni bir şekilde düzenleyen yeni bir dosya kümesi oluşturur.</span><span class="sxs-lookup"><span data-stu-id="7fded-103">This example shows one way to merge the contents of two files and then create a set of new files that organize the data in a new way.</span></span>
+<span data-ttu-id="227bc-103">This example shows one way to merge the contents of two files and then create a set of new files that organize the data in a new way.</span><span class="sxs-lookup"><span data-stu-id="227bc-103">This example shows one way to merge the contents of two files and then create a set of new files that organize the data in a new way.</span></span>

-### <a name="to-create-the-data-files"></a><span data-ttu-id="7fded-104">Veri dosyalarını oluşturmak için</span><span class="sxs-lookup"><span data-stu-id="7fded-104">To create the data files</span></span>
+### <a name="to-create-the-data-files"></a><span data-ttu-id="227bc-104">To create the data files</span><span class="sxs-lookup"><span data-stu-id="227bc-104">To create the data files</span></span>

-1. <span data-ttu-id="7fded-105">Bu adları names1. txt adlı bir metin dosyasına kopyalayın ve proje klasörünüze kaydedin:</span><span class="sxs-lookup"><span data-stu-id="7fded-105">Copy these names into a text file that is named names1.txt and save it in your project folder:</span></span>
+1. <span data-ttu-id="227bc-105">Copy these names into a text file that is named names1.txt and save it in your project folder:</span><span class="sxs-lookup"><span data-stu-id="227bc-105">Copy these names into a text file that is named names1.txt and save it in your project folder:</span></span>

     ```text
     Bankov, Peter